Giant squid: Other sightings

 Videos of live giant squids have been occasionally captured near the surface since the 2012 sighting, with one of these aforementioned individuals being guided back into the open ocean after appearing in Toyama Harbor on 24 December 2015.
 The majority of these sightings were of sick or dying individuals that had come up to the surface.

 Aquarium keeping

 The giant squid cannot be kept in aquariums due to its hard-to-reach habitat, body size, and special needs.
 In 2022, a live specimen was found off the coast of Japan, and an attempt was made to transport it to the Echizen Matsushima Aquarium in the city of Sakai.
+The squid died and was placed on display in the aquarium.